Ypertex/blog/content/articles/better-decision-making/index.md

 ###### <i class="las la-question-circle"></i> How Can I Implement This Framework?

 Start by defining the *job to be done*.
-Then think about if and how the four strategic criteria might need adaption or extension for your decision.
-Then, create a template for evaluating each option using those criteria.
+Then think about whether and how the four strategic criteria might need adaptation or extension for your decision.
+Then create a template for evaluating each option using those criteria.

 Remember to rate each option on a scale, the simplest being between "Low", "Medium", and "High" for each criterion, and use checkboxes or other visual aids to make the evaluation process easier.

 ###### <i class="las la-question-circle"></i> What if There Are More Than Two Options?

 In fact, there usually are more than just two.
-I've applied this method to long lists that consisted of 30-40 options.
+I've applied this method to long lists that consisted of 30–40 options.
 (I limited the examples in this article to only two options to keep it sufficiently short.)
 If there are more than two options, simply rate each option individually using the same four strategic criteria and then compare to identify the best option.
-Or best options---plural.
+Or best options—plural.

 You could also assign numerical values to the "Low", "Medium", and "High" ratings and calculate a weighted score for each option to make the comparison more quantitative.
-(Keep in mind that the confidence level acts like a meta criterion---so, you might use it as a multiplier of the other criteria to get a clear picture.)
+(Keep in mind that the confidence level acts like a meta criterion—so, you might use it as a multiplier of the other criteria to get a clear picture.)

 ###### <i class="las la-question-circle"></i> Can I Use Another Scale?